What Are Flock Cameras?

 See also:

-ACLU on Unaccountable Surveillance Tech,
+ACLU on Unaccountable Surveillance Tech

 Corporate Incentives and Mass Surveillance

-Flock encourages law enforcement agencies to promote adoption by recruiting private businesses and HOAs
+Flock encourages law enforcement agencies to promote adoption by recruiting private businesses and HOAs to install cameras and share footage.

-not just cars, but people, clothing, behavior, and more.
+This practice enables police access to private footage showing not just cars, but people, clothing, behavior, and more.

 (Flock Community Outreach).